ellbur/totalmapper/README.md

 This will install a service definition in `/etc/systemd/system/totalmapper@.service` that will run `totalmapper` under a new user (`totalmapper`) in the `input` group.

-If your system does not use `systemd` (such as ChromeOS), you can have `totalmapper` monitor for new keyboards itself using `inotify`:
+If your system does not use `systemd` (such as ChromeOS), you can have `totalmapper` monitor for new keyboards itself:

     totalmapper remap --default-layout caps-for-movement --auto-all-keyboards